#1 will be obvious. How about #2 through 17?

 In the same vein, it’s also important to clarify what sort of results show up these days.
 At the beginning, google mainly just had 10 text based website results return when we looked for anything online.
 Over time, the results became more diverse and today, we have many different types of results that show up in Google (SERP Guides by Moz & SEMRush).
 And for the sake of not being overly verbose, we will use Google as the primary landscape when talking about search engines.
 Since it dominates internationally and is the majority of search in the United States, it makes the most sense to use our ubiquitous search engine.

-Google ads space – The First 4 positions
+Google Ads real estate – The First 4 positions

 At the genesis of google, the first and most important positions for any search were held by organic.
 Google had a master plan, however.
 They knew this real estate was prized.
 As a result, they slowly started with ads in the current “knowledge graph” area (to the right of the main results).
 And then they slowly tested to make sure people weren’t too frustrated with ads showing up in those valuable spots.
 However, today, the top 4 positions of any SERP are frankly allocated for Google Ads, if they deem the space would be best served for Google’s bottom line.
 Of course, as we’ll see below, there are other SERP features that do sometimes take up that space.
 With that said, they are mostly paid.
 And again, they are probably the most valued and mostly require payment in order to secure that spot guaranteed.